 During the fourth quarter of 2017 we recognized within our provision for income taxes a \$1.2 billion provisional estimate under the U.S. Securities and Exchange Commission Staff Accounting Bulletin No. 118.
-Our provisional estimate included an amount of \$989.6 million associated with a one-time mandatory deemed repatriation tax on accumulated foreign subsidiaries' previously untaxed foreign earnings (the Transition Toll Tax), as discussed below, and \$184.0 million related to the impact of remeasuring our deferred tax balances to reflect the new federal statutory rate and other changes to U.S. tax law.
-During the six months ended June 30, 2018, we recognized no significant adjustments to these estimates.
+Our provisional estimate included an amount of \$989.6 million resulting from a one-time mandatory deemed repatriation tax on accumulated foreign subsidiaries' previously untaxed foreign earnings (the Transition Toll Tax), as discussed below, and \$184.0 million related to the impact of remeasuring our deferred tax balances to reflect the new federal statutory rate and other changes to U.S. tax law.
+During the three months ended September 30, 2018, we recognized a net reduction of \$34.6 million in our estimated Transition Toll Tax, an expense of \$5.1 million to remeasure our deferred tax balances and an \$11.0 million expense to reflect other aspects of the 2017 Tax Act.
+During the nine months ended September 30, 2018, the remeasurement of our deferred tax balances resulted in an expense totaling \$12.7 million.